babolivier/brendan.abolivier.bzh/content/zabbix-proxy-encryption.md

 ![](/images/zabbix-proxy-encryption/zabbix-proxy-creation.png)

 Fill in your proxy's name, but don't click "Add" yet.
-Make sure the name is exactly the same as the `Hostname` you specified in the proxy's configuration (it's case-sensitive).
+Also, make sure the name is exactly the same as the `Hostname` you specified in the proxy's configuration (it's case-sensitive).

 ![](/images/zabbix-proxy-encryption/zabbix-proxy-name.png)